swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 // regex: Regex<(Substring, Substring)>
 ```

 The number of pounds may be further increased to allow the use of e.g `/#` within the literal.
 This is similar in style to the raw string literal syntax introduced by [SE-0200], however it has a couple of key differences.
-The escaping rules for backslashes do not change.
+Backslashes do not become literal characters.
 Additionally, a multi-line mode, where whitespace and line-ending comments are ignored, is entered when the opening delimiter is followed by a newline.

 ```swift
 let regex = #/